 - Matriculation Requirements

 All offers of admission are conditional upon satisfactory review of the following prior to matriculation:

 - Confirmation of a bachelor’s degree from an institution accredited by a regional accreditor that is recognized by both the U.S. Department of Education and the Council for Higher Education Accreditation.

 - Evidence of health insurance.
 Health insurance that provides coverage for preventive, diagnostic and therapeutic health services is required of all students throughout medical school.
 If a student has no medical coverage, health insurance may be purchased through the medical school.

 - Completed health forms and required immunizations.

 - Alcohol, tobacco, and controlled substances testing.
 All applicants are required to undergo testing during orientation for alcohol, tobacco (which screens for cigarettes, cigars, smokeless tobacco, snuff, nicotine patches and nicotine gum), and controlled substances.
 WMed students are not permitted to use tobacco and nicotine products, controlled substances without a prescription, or abuse alcohol.
-Learn more in the WMed Student Handbook.
+Learn more in the WMed Student Policy Manual.

 - Required Immunizations

 Required immunizations and tests are based on CDC guidelines (Centers for Disease Control and Prevention: Immunization of health-care personnel.
 Recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR 2011;60(RR-7):1-45).
 The required immunizations include: